Navy Ensign No. 5

 PROVENANCE: This flag comes from a group of about twenty flags by

 direct decent of Carpenter through the family to the first holder.
 Approximately, twenty years ago the first

-holder died and his estate hired a consultant to value the flags and to find a buyer.
+holder died and his estate hired an antique military consultant to value the flags and to find a buyer.

 All the flags at that time were piled in one box.
-The consultant then arranged a sale from the first holder to a person
+The consultant then arranged a sale from the first holder to

-the Battle of Manila Bay, and a Hawaiian flag.
+USS Boston at the Battle of Manila Bay, and a Hawaiian flag.
 The remaining flags were later sold at auction.
 The consultant

 of the Carpenter Estate remembers this 48 star Ensign number 5.
 He thinks its “sweet” and very rare since